 Poison Prevention

-Poisoning is the second leading cause of unintentional home injury fatality, resulting in one quarter of all home injury deaths on average each year.
-Still more than half of families reported chemicals left unlocked and more than 80 percent of homes leave medicines unsecured.
+Poisoning is the second leading cause of unintentional home injury fatality, resulting in one-quarter of all home injury deaths on average each year.
+Still, more than half of families reported chemicals left unlocked, and more than 80% of homes leave medicines unsecured.

-- Make sure all potentially dangerous products (household cleaners, medicines, and typical garage items like antifreeze and pesticides) all have child resistant closures on them, are locked up, and are stored in high places.
+- Make sure all potentially dangerous products (household cleaners, medicines, and typical garage items like antifreeze and pesticides) have child-resistant closures, are locked up, and are stored in high places.

 - Homes with young children should have child locks installed on cabinets.

 - Store food and non-food products separately.
-This protects consumers in the event of a leak in the product and reduces a possible confusion between items.
+This protects consumers in the event of a product leak and reduces possible confusion between items.

 - Make sure all medicines and prescriptions have not expired.
-Dispose medications properly.
+Dispose of medications properly.

 - Immediately mop up puddles of anti-freeze and car oil in the garage or driveway.
 They are extremely harmful to children and pets.

-- Read the use and storage directions before using products.
-Original labels on product containers often give important first-aid information.
+- Please read the use and storage directions before using the products.
+The original labels on product containers often provide important first-aid information.

-- Wear gloves and follow manufacturers instructions when using harsh chemicals or cleaners.
+- Wear gloves and follow manufacturer instructions when using harsh chemicals or cleaners.

 - Post the national poison control hotline (1-800-222-1222) next to every phone.